centrifuge/documentation/docs/getting-started/installing-node.md

 category: Getting started
 ---

-Before being able to transfer and anchor financial documents and mint NFTs you need to spin up a Centrifuge node your their machine.
+Before being able to transfer and anchor financial documents and mint NFTs you need to spin up a Centrifuge node your machine.
 This is a one time setup.

 ## Set-up Infura